shopware5/devdocs/source/labs/3d-product-visualization/index.md

 The camera can automatically rotate around the given pivot.
 To do so, enable the checkbox *"Auto Rotate"*.
 The value of the *"Auto Rotate Speed"* defines the increment of the *"alpha"* value of the camera per frame.
 Please keep in mind we're aiming for 60 frames per second, so the value shouldn't be too high otherwise the camera would spin around the target like crazy.

 #### Anti-Aliasing
 The camera also features anti-aliasing in 2 different intensities.
 The first option is *"FXAA"* (Fast Approximate Anti-Aliasing) which applies the smoothing as a per-pixel effect.
-In our internal tests the perfomance impact was low and we used it in almost every scene we've created.
+In our internal tests the performance impact was low and we used it in almost every scene we've created.
 The second option is *"FSAA 4x"* (Full Scene Anti-Aliasing) with a 4x sampling of the scene.
 This type of anti-aliasing super-samples each full frame and renders it with four times the display resolution and then down-samples it to match the display resolution again.
 In our internal test we found out this type has a strong negative impact on performance and should only be used with very lightweight scenes and low poly 3D models, as otherwise the viewer would feel sluggish to the user, especially on lower end devices.

 ## Lights
 The next topic we are going to talk about are lights.
 We've added different types of lights which are having a different purpose.
 The following types are supported by our editor: